AndrewCarterUK/andrewcarteruk.github.io/_posts/2017-08-24-monitoring-road-traffic-with-python.md

     cv2.imwrite('output.png', edged_image)
 {% endhighlight %}

+The result:

 ![masked](/images/traffic-camera/edged.png)

+A useful metric for traffic would simply be the ratio of white pixels to black pixels.

-A useful metric for traffic would simply be the ratio of white pixels to pixels that could have been white (some of edges from the polygon were filled black).
+A slightly better metric would be the ratio of white pixels to pixels that could have been white, remember that some of the pixels from the image where black already from the polygon mask.

 {% highlight python %}
 from PIL import Image, ImageDraw